Tagliamento: Course

 The source is at an elevation of 1195 m in the Veneto region (Lorenzago di Cadore) in the Province of Belluno near the border with the Province of Udine, north-west of Forni di Sopra close to the Mauria Pass.

 Initially, the river's course is in a west to east direction, parallel to the Carnic Alps range.

 The first tributary of note is the Lumiei, which enters the Tagliamento from the left at a distance of 26 km from the source.

 The river passes through Pinzano and courses in a southward direction, while spreading across the plain reaching a width of 3 km near Spilimbergo and splitting into a number of branches.
 Its gravelly bed is very permeable, and it absorbs almost all its waters, but the river recovers most of the flow downstream of Codroipo and Casarsa, thanks to abundant flows from underground rivers.

 From here onwards, the river bed distinctly narrows to 180 m and starts to meander because of the reduced slope.

 Before ending its course, the river receives the waters of a small underground river, the Varmo.
 Finally, the river flows into the Adriatic Sea between Lignano and Bibione.

+In literature

+The Tagliamento river appears in A Farewell to Arms (1929) by Ernest Hemingway.
+During the Italian retreat after the Battle of Caporetto, Lieutenant Frederic Henry enters the river to avoid arrest by the military police, giving the river a crucial role in the narrative.